mm19185/weewx-x/README.md

+# WeeWX-X
-# WeeWX X/Twitter Poster with Image Support
+Twitter Poster with Image Support

 This is a WeeWX extension that posts current weather conditions directly to X (formerly Twitter).
 It supports custom text templates, automatic retries, and attaching one or more images (local paths or URLs).